D9J9V/humane-banque/README.md

    - Historical rate analysis
    - User profile and transaction history

+### Deployment Notice

+The current version of Humane Banque is configured for demonstration purposes with the following considerations:

+- Initial deployment does not require pool liquidity to demonstrate the core lending/borrowing functionality
+- Liquidations are currently disabled (`NEXT_PUBLIC_ENABLE_LIQUIDATIONS="false"`) in the default configuration
+- Later this month, we will introduce liquidity and enable liquidations once optimal parameters are determined
+- The `.env.example` file contains all necessary configuration variables for both current demo setup and future enhancements
+- For production deployment, additional security measures and parameter optimization will be implemented

 ## Design Philosophy

 - **Fixed Terms:** Deliberately chosen to address duration mismatch risk